fatcatdog/website_guts/src/pages/articles/2017-11-22-cable-companies/index.md

   - App Academy
   - New York City
   - splitter
-description: "After calls, appointments, and an identified broken piece of Spectrum Hardware, I was told I was not going to get a refund because I, "Didn't complain enough."
+description: "After calls, appointments, and an identified broken piece of Spectrum Hardware, I was told I was not going to get a refund because I, "Didn't complain enough"
 ---

 My parents have an apartment in New York City that I stayed in while taking a developer Bootcamp called [App Academy](https://www.appacademy.io/).

 At first, the internet connection was fine.
 It would go out for a few seconds every hour but nothing more than that.
 After a few weeks, the internet started going out for hours at a time.
 During those hours, I would pack up and head to a cafe to work.